el3um4s/renderer-for-electron-window-controls/README.md

-# Renderer for Electron: Window Controls (NOT YET TESTED)
+# Renderer for Electron: Window Controls

 Allow the renderer to close, minimize and maximize the window (for desktop Electron)